idealabasu/idealab_jekyll_source/research-opportunitites.md

 ### Masters Thesis

-If your research goals are well aligned with existing, ongoing work in the IDEAlab, Dr. Aukes is willing to serve on your masters thesis committee.
+If your research goals are well aligned with existing, ongoing work in the IDEAlab, Dr. Aukes is willing to serve on your masters thesis committee, *provided the student is willing to commit to submitting their work to a journal at the end of their project.*

 ### Masters Project

 Due to time limitations, Dr. Aukes is not able to advise Masters Projects at this time.
-Please consider
+Please consider a Masters Thesis, as the opportunities for producing high-quality, publishable work is enhanced via the thesis route.

 ### MORE